 Stamp Duty and the Second Home Surcharge

-If you’re buying a second home or investment property in England or Northern Ireland, you will usually have to pay an additional Stamp Duty Land Tax (SDLT) surcharge of 3%.
-This can add a significant amount to the overall tax you pay.
+If you’re buying a second home or investment property in England or Northern Ireland, you’ll usually need to pay an additional Stamp Duty Land Tax (SDLT) surcharge of 5%.
+This higher rate can add a substantial amount to the total tax due on your purchase.

 Why Is There a Surcharge on Second Homes?